 Q: How much do black and white American Bulldogs cost?
 A: The price of an American Bulldog can vary depending on factors such as breeder reputation, pedigree, and location.
 Coat color can sometimes influence price, with more sought-after colors potentially commanding a higher premium.

 Q: Are black and white American Bulldogs recognized by major kennel clubs?
 A: Yes, most major kennel clubs that recognize the American Bulldog accept black and white as an acceptable color variation.
-However, specific color standards may vary slightly between different kennel clubs.
+That said, specific color standards may vary slightly between different kennel clubs.
 Always check the specific breed standard for the registering organization.

 Conclusion